Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

 #### Element Tab

 Model element data includes all properties of a selected element.
-It can be a Revit Parameter, a Navisworks Property, a Tekla Attribute, or an IfcPropertySingleValue.
+It can be a `Revit Parameter`, a `Navisworks Property`, a `Tekla Attribute`, or an IfcPropertySingleValue.

 #### File Tab